GreenLemonProtocol/ink/README.md

 node client/1-registerScanKey.js
 ```

-Enter in "Alice" as an alias string into the contract call to make sure the public key is registered.
+Enter in "Alice" as an alias string into the contract call, and check the public key is registered.

 #### 7. Mint NFT Annoymously